-- Apr-Jun 2020: Gas Stations, Uber, Lyft and Wholesale Clubs
+- Apr-Jun 2021: Gas Stations, Wholesale Clubs and Select Streaming Services

-(it's pretty much the same as 2019, they just added stores to the list of categories)
+(it’s pretty much the same as 2020, they just added stores to the list of categories and streaming services)

 In terms of cash back cards, it’s an average card.
 If you want a cash back card, I’d give the Chase Freedom card a look because you get the same cash back structure (1% on all purchases and 5% on rotating categories) but you also get a $150 bonus after you spend $500 on purchases in the first 3 months.